 A resident is responsible for the maintenance and appearance of his/her space during the fall and winter seasons.

 City ordinance prohibits storage of bottles, cans, boxes, and equipment under units.
 Use only patio type furniture on the patio and do not dry clothes on porch railings or porch furniture.
 Permanently installed RV’s must be skirted within sixty days from time of installation on space.
 No overhauling of vehicles is allowed on any space.
 Wheel covers must be standard commercial covers.
 When residents leave in the spring, flowers must be removed.
 If grounds are not maintained, there will be a $50 a month charge to the shareholder for maintenance.
 Shareholders will be notified of any maintenance requirements.
 Shareholders are responsible for watering, seeding, and fertilizing their lawns with commercial fertilizer.

 The park caretaker provides mowing service year-round.
 Any special maintenance or mowing requirements are to be approved by the Park Manager.
 Residents should allow the caretaker to finish his work in a timely manner.

 Mail is delivered to and picked up from the park office and is distributed to shareholders’ and renters’ mailboxes by office personnel.
 Mail box keys are available at the office.
 Mail is available after the mail flag is raised in front of the building.

 OCCUPANCY OF LIVING UNITS

-Full-time occupancy of a unit or space is two adult persons and not more than one unit on a space may be used for living or sleeping quarters at any given time.
+Full-time occupancy of a unit or space is limited to two adult persons and not more than one unit on a space may be used for living or sleeping quarters at any given time.
 Exceptions may be granted with Board approval.
-(Refer to Proprietary Lease).
+(Refer to Proprietary Lease Section X).